muratk5n/thirdwave/en/2022/02/h2-safety.md

 the exhaust gas to be re-introduced / recirculated that results in NOx emissions of 1 ppm (regular car NOx emissions is > 300 ppm).

+There are other techniques; a stratification technique used in new diesel / hydrogen hybrid engines has varied concentration of hydrogen gas within different sections of the combustion chamber, these variations can affect the chemical reactions and control the amount of NOx produced by the engine, then the timing of the hydrogen injection is used to limit NOx production.
+'We have shown in our system that if you make it stratified—that is, in some areas there is more hydrogen and in others there is less hydrogen—then we can reduce the NOx emissions below that of a pure diesel engine,' said the UNSW researcher [4].

 Reference

 [1] https://www.caryinstitute.org/news-insights/blog-translational-ecology/hydrogen-fuels